martin-rizzo/AmazingZImageWorkflow/README.md

 </div>

-A workflow developed while experimenting with [Z-Image-Turbo](https://github.com/Tongyi-MAI/Z-Image), extending the ComfyUI base workflow with additional features.
-This repository includes pre-configured workflows for GGUF and SAFETENSORS formats.
+A workflow for [Z-Image-Turbo](https://github.com/Tongyi-MAI/Z-Image) extending the ComfyUI base workflow with additional features, particularly focused on high-quality image styles and ease of use.
+The repository includes pre-configured workflows for GGUF and SAFETENSORS formats.

 ## Table of Contents
 1. [Features](#features)